-Examination of a variety of musical traditions from around the world.
-Course will be taught from an ethnomusicological perspective, focusing on music as an extension of artistic, cultural, economic, social, political and religious contexts.
-Course study will concentrate not only on the what of music, but the why .
-Learning will be guided through readings and audio and video examples, but also through field experiences.
-MUS 3120 Aural Skills III 1,2 Prerequisite: MUS 2119.
-The third in a sequence of four Aural Skills classes - each one building upon the foundation of the previous classes.
-Students will continue to develop and increase aural comprehension and continue to develop their ability to sing with preparation and at sight constructions that are frequently found throughout their experiences in music.
-This course will cover more advanced musical forms such as Fugue, Invention, and Sonata Form; advanced chromatic melodies; 4-part chorale dictation and chromatic, borrowed and Neapolitan chords.
-MUS 3230 Resources for Modern Worship 2,0 This course examines contemporary expressions of worship, and prepares DCEs to lead congregations into these forms of worship expression.
-Cross-Listed as REDU 3230.
-MUS 3270 Performance Practice and Literature An upper-level music course combining general period performance practices from medieval through modern music, specific instrumental and vocal practices of certain historical periods, and guided research into standard practice and literature for each student's chosen primary instrument.
-This course applies the fundamentals taught in applied music instruction and the music history sequence of classes.
+of alassas.
+Students will apply those precious to gother in of classes.
 Students will apply these practices together in solo and ensemble settings.
-MUS 3331 Music Pedagogy Prerequisites: MUS 2334 - Music Theory The purpose of this course is to provide future music I; MUS 2335 - Music Theory II; MUS 2118 educators with pedagogical techniques, methods, and - Aural Skills I and MUS 2119 - Aural literature of the most influential music educators of the Skills II.
+D ''' MIG 2224 M ' TI MUS 3331 Music Pedagogy Prerequisites: MUS 2334 - Music Theory The purpose of this course is to provide future music I; MUS 2335 - Music Theory II; MUS 2118 educators with pedagogical techniques, methods, and - Aural Skills I and MUS 2119 - Aural literature of the most influential music educators of the Skills II.
 18th, 19th and 20th centuries.
-Students will study the STOURD II. methods and philosophies of Zoltan Kodaly, Karl Orff, Jaques Emile Dalcroze, and Shinichi Suzuki and learn how they shaped the world of music education through their innovative philosophies and methods in singing, rhythm, movement, improvisation, aural skills and inyunii, movement, improvisation, autai skins and composition composition.
-Proraguisite: MUS 2214 or consent of MUS 3223 Advanced Conducting Techniques 2,0 Prerequisite: MUS 2214 or consent of · · · · · · · · · · · · · · · · · · · Prerequisite: MUS 2214 or consent of instructor.
+Students will study the methods and philosophies of Zoltan Kodaly, Karl Orff, Jaques Emile Dalcroze, and Shinichi Suzuki and learn how they shaped the world of music education through their innovative philosophies and methods in singing, rhythm, movement, improvisation, aural skills and composition.
+MUS 3223 Advanced Conducting Techniques 2,0 Prerequisite: MUS 2214 or consent of Problems in conducting choral and instrumental music; instructor. rehearsal and performance organization.

-MUS 3233 Piano Pedagogy Pre-requisites: Permission of instructor or A one-semester survey course that acquaints the student completion of MUS 1210 piano lessons, with the fundamentals of piano teaching: an examination MUS 2334 (Music Theory 1), MUS 2338 of the learning process and its application to the (Music Theory II), MUS 2118 (Aural Skills elementary - intermediate piano student, current piano 1), MUS 2119 (Aural Skills II). methods and materials in piano teaching and their practical applications.
-Students will also explore issues related to independent studio management and planning and issues related to the teaching profession.
-Observation and directed teaching in the CCMA program, both in the individual and group lesson settings.
-This is a course for music majors or minors whose principal area of performance is piano or organ.
-This course may not be used to fulfill the requirements of The Concordia Common Experience curriculum.
 MUS 3332 Orchestration 3,0 Prerequisite: MUS 2335.
 Examining tonal resources of instrumental and vocal media; arranging and transcribing for a variety of styles and ensembles.
+MUS 3233 Piano Pedagogy Pre-requisites: Permission of instructor or A one-semester survey course that acquaints students with completion of MUS 1210 piano lessons, the fundamentals of piano teaching.
+Students will examine MUS 2334 (Music Theory 1), MUS 2338 of the process of learning music and how it applies to the (Music Theory II), MUS 2118 (Aural Skills elementary - intermediate piano student.
+Students will 1), MUS 2119 (Aural Skills II). explore current piano methods and materials for piano teaching and their practical applications; current issues related to independent studio management, lesson planning and other issues related to the teaching profession.
+Observation and directed teaching at local music studios in both private and group lesson settings.
+This is a course for music majors or minors with any of the music specializations.
+This course can be used to fulfill the requirements of the Concordia Common Experience.
 MUS 3336 Music Theory III 3,0 Prerequisite: MUS 2335.
-Continuation of MUS 2335, including analysis and composition of various forms, including invention, fugue, and sonata.
+Continuation of MUS 2335, including analysis and Trerequisite.
+WOS 2555. composition of various forms, including invention, fugue, and sonata.
 Harmonic content includes extended chords and harmonic practice of the Romantic period.
-MUS 3337 Music Theory IV 3,0 Prerequisite: MUS 3336.
-Continuation of MUS 3336, includes the study of harmonic practices from the Post-Romantic, Impressionistic, and Twentieth Century periods of music history and the use of extended and new harmonic practices.
+Drono guigito, MHC 2224 MUS 3337 Music Theory IV 3,0 Prerequisite: MUS 3336.
+Continuation of MUS 3336 and includes the study of harmonic practices from the Post-Romantic, Impressionistic, and Twentieth Century periods of music history and the use of extended and new harmonic practices.
 MUS 3342 History of Music I (Ancient to 1750) 3,0 Prerequisite: MUS 2335.
-Music, composers and instruments of ancient, medieval, renaissance and baroque eras.
-MUS 3344C History of Music II (1650 to Present) 3,0 Prerequisite: MUS 2335.
-Music, composers and instruments of late baroque, classic, - romantic, and contemporary eras.
-Identity-World MUS 3356 Choral Methods 3,0 Prerequisites: MUS 2335 and MUS 3223.
-Administering the adult choral program; conducting · · technique development; choral literature analysis and selection; service and program planning.
-MUS 3362 Worship and Music 3,0 Prerequisite: MUS 2335 or consent of History, content, and meaning of Christian worship forms instructor. and hymns.
-Principles of constructing worship forms.
-MUS 4105 Senior Recital 1,0 Prerequisites: Consent of instructor; One hour public musical recital displaying student's ability successful completion of upper-level jury to perform solo music in a variety of genre and historical on primary instrument. styles.
-Must also register for two credits of private music instruction on corresponding musical instrument.
+Music, composers and instruments of ancient, medieval,

+Prerequisite: MUS 2335.

+1

+Prerequisites: MUS 2335 and MUS 3223.

+1 . e. e. q

+Prerequisite: MUS 2335 or consent of

+instructor.

+must well.

+Prerequisites: Consent of instructor;

+successful completion of upper-level jury

+on primary instrument.

+on primary instrument.

+D

+Prerequisite: MUS 3120.

+Prerequisite: MUS 1112 and consent of

+instructor.

+Prerequisites: Satisfactory completion [C

+Trerequisites.
+Sansjaciony completion [C

+or higher] of NUR 3303 or permission of

+or higher] of NUR 3303 or permission of

+or higher] of NUR 3303 or permission of

+or higher] of NUR 3303 or permission of

+or higher] of NUR 3303 or permission of